LeiZHANG1995/PHBS_TQFML/Project/README.md

 Overall, we hope that our model can help investors learn something about the future trend of bitcoin price (going up/down) from its past trend and make better investment decisions.

 ## Data source:
-We picked 355 day’s data consisting of 6 variables from May 2nd, 2017 to May 1st, 2018 on a daily basis.
+The whole data collection procedure is in [Bitcoin_1_Download_Data.ipynb](https://github.com/LeiZHANG1995/PHBS_TQFML/blob/master/Project/Bitcoin_1_Download_Data.ipynb) file.
+Please click the link to find more about data collection.
+In general, we picked 355 day’s data consisting of 6 variables from May 2nd, 2017 to May 1st, 2018 on a daily basis.
 The explained variable in our research is the price of bitcoins (“price”).
 About the features used, we mainly divided the variables into two groups.

 First group of features are related to demand and supply of bitcoins.
 * the number of bitcoins circulated in the market (“supply”) measures total supply;